NazemMoujdeen/NazemMoujdeen/README.md

 <h2 align="center">Hi 👋!
 My name is Muhayminul (Nazem) Moujdeen.
 Im an aspiring software engineer from Swindon,England.</h2>

-I'm a passionate full-stack developer in my final year of Computer Science at the university of Kent, with a love for building interactive and useful web applications.
+I'm a passionate full-stack developer in my final year of Computer Science at the University of Kent, with a love for building interactive and useful web applications.
 I enjoy creating and designing designing robust backend API and creating a dynamic user interface.

 Right now, I'm exploring and understanding how to make applications with Java and Spring Boot, and building modern, responsive frontends with React.